Site Visit Report: Free Word Template, Format & Examples (2026)

 - Safety compliance: Document PPE usage, site access conditions, and any hazards observed.
 This is often required by health and safety regulations and can be requested during audits.

-- Multi-trade coordination: Organize observations by trade or zone so each subcontractor receives only the items relevant to them.
-A plumber doesn’t need to scroll through electrical observations.
+- Multi-trade coordination: Organise observations by trade or zone so each subcontractor receives only the items relevant to them.
+A plumber does not need to scroll through electrical observations.

 - Progress against schedule: Note whether each trade is on track, ahead, or behind schedule.
 Reference the planned vs. actual timeline for critical path items.